Whole Grain Pesto Bowls

 Instructions

-• Preheat your oven to 400F.
-Line a baking sheet with parchment paper or foil.
-Place the cubed eggplant and zucchini on the sheet in a single layer.
-Drizzle the vegetables with the oil and stir them to coat them.
-Season the vegetables with salt and pepper.
-Transfer the sheet to the oven and roast the vegetables for 25 minutes, or until they're tender and the eggplant is turning golden brown, stirring the vegetables on the sheet once halfway through roasting.
-You may cook your whole grain and/or prepare the pesto while the vegetables roast, if you like.
+• Place the cubed eggplant and zucchini on the sheet in a single layer.
+Drizzle the vegetables with the oil, sprinkle with salt and pepper, and stir them well in order to coat them with the seasonings.
+Transfer the sheet to the oven and roast the vegetables for 25 minutes, or until they're tender and the eggplant is turning gently browning.
+Stir the vegetables once halfway through roasting.

 xo